Recently, our co-founder and CEO Tushar Agarwal spoke on Bisnow’s panel regarding PropTech that’s disrupting the commercial real estate industry.

 Can you provide an example of a data-driven insight that a human being couldn’t have arrived at?
 And can you provide an example of something that the data arrived at which turned out to be wrong?

-Something that we’ve seen through our data, which is contradictory to popular belief is the amount of people that actually want coworking.
-There’s been huge hype around
+Something that we’ve seen through our data, which is contradictory to popular belief is the number of people that actually want coworking.
+There’s been a huge hype around

 coworking and how it’s going to take over everything and how everyone wants to be communal and share space with everyone else.
 Meanwhile, our search statistics show that over 70% of searches are for private offices.
-This tell us that despite the buzz around coworoking, people don’t actually want to be surrounded by other companies.
+This tells us that despite the buzz around coworking, people don’t actually want to be surrounded by other companies.
 They want to be in their own unit.

 Sometimes, companies will end up taking fixed desks or coworking because the private